 Wesley further hammered himself into the ground when he wrote, “But I never had any other evidence of the eternal or invisible world than I have now; and that is none at all, unless such as faintly shines from reason’s glimmering ray.
 I have no direct witness (I do not say, that I am a child of God, but) of anything invisible or eternal”.

 It was presumptuous of Wesley to complain that he had no evidence of “anything invisible or eternal”.
 God has never promised such but he expects us to believe it.
-The bible tells us: “Now faith is the substance of things hoped for, the evidence of things not seen…..Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear” (Heb 11:1, 3).
+The bible tells us: “Now faith is the assurance of things hoped for, the conviction of things not seen…..By faith we understand that the world was created by the word of God, so that what is seen was not made out of things which do not appear” (Heb 11:1, 3).
 Is not the word of God sufficient for a believer?
 But if it isn’t, the creation itself witnesses to God and invisible realities.
-The apostle Paul writes, “For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead” (Rom 1:20).
+The apostle Paul writes, “Ever since the creation of the world his invisible nature, namely his eternal power and deity, has been clearly perceived in the things that have been made” (Rom 1:20).
 Not having evidence of invisible or eternal realities in the sense that Wesley wanted it is no excuse for doubting God and his work of salvation.

 If Wesley had been focused on Christ alone instead of the instability of deceitful feelings he may never have been provoked to write this letter, because he would have been more inclined to trust God’s promises as found in the bible.
 But from his very conversion as described in the account given above, he repeatedly refers to how he felt.
 Thus he was destined for a fall.